liferay/liferay-docs/developer/customization/articles/product-navigation/02-customizing-the-product-menu/01-customizing-the-product-menu-intro.markdown

 `includeHeader()` for you.

 | **Note:** In this article, example JSPs describe how to provide functionality
-| to panel categories and apps.
+| to Panel Categories and Panel Apps.
 JSPs, however, are not the only way to provide
 | front-end functionality to your categories/apps.
 You can create your own class
 | implementing `PanelCategory` to use other technologies such as FreeMarker.